 For small pelagic fish stocks, we select two types of biological reference points (biological indicators) measuring fishing mortality (F) and biomass (B).
-The two indicators are Fmsy (sustainable level of harvest rate) and B{msy} (sustainable biomass level for which the stock can continue to produce a maximum yield without jeopardizing the stock known as MSY).
+The two indicators are Fmsy (sustainable level of harvest rate) and $B{msy}$ (sustainable biomass level for which the stock can continue to produce a maximum yield without jeopardizing the stock known as MSY).

-F{msy} is the level of harvest needed to achieve sustainability in the long term based on growth and reproductive rates.
-The F{msy} for the small pelagic stocks is estimated by this model at Fmsy = 0.3, compared to the $F{msy} = 0.4$ estimated using the same production model with noncalibrated effort.
-The STWG decided to maintain the original reference points for fish stock performance.
-The original estimate of F{msy} is consistent with harvest rates applied in fisheries management of small pelagics.
+$F{msy}$ is the level of harvest needed to achieve sustainability in the long term based on growth and reproductive rates.
+The $F{msy}$ for the small pelagic stocks is estimated by this model at Fmsy=0.3, compared to the $F{msy}=0.4$ estimated using the same production model with noncalibrated effort.
+The STWG decided to maintain the original reference points for fish stock performance, as it is consistent with estimates applied in fisheries management of small pelagics.